peterc-s/tereminder/README.md

 - CLI or TUI for creating, updating, and deleting reminders
 - Packaging for AUR and other distro repositories
 - Potential optimisations
-- More options for reminders (i.e. todo lists, no description, no title)